Faculty of Humanities

 KS3 Curriculum 2020-2021

-In Year 7 and 8, all students follow the KS3 National Curriculum.
-They receive 3 lessons of science per fortnight and are taught in mixed attainment groups.
+In Years 7, 8 and 9, all students follow the KS3 National Curriculum.
+They receive 3 lessons of Geography per fortnight and are taught in mixed attainment groups.
 Students in KS3 will have a half termly and end of year exams.
 Pupils study the following topics in Geography:

 Year 7 Programme of Study